ilestis/social-graph/readme.md

 ## Installation

-    git checkout git@github.com:ilestis/social-graph.git .
+    git clone git@github.com:ilestis/social-graph.git .
-    composer install

-## Database
+## Config, config, config

 First, create a new empty database for the application.
+Recommended is a MySQL DB to avoid extra tweeking.

 Next, create a ```.env``` file in your application root with the following content:

     DB_HOST=localhost